alexsasu/Uni-ML-Projects/README.md

 ## Image-Sentence Pair Matching

 This project consisted of participating in a [Kaggle competition](https://www.kaggle.com/competitions/isp-match-dl-2024/) for determining whether pairs of images and English texts matched or not (binary classification).
 We were required to use **deep learning models**.
 The main models used were a **CNN** and an **LSTM**, and they were used either as subnets in a bigger model, or individually.
 Basic **preprocessing methods** were employed, namely: text to lowercase, punctuation removal, stop words removal, image normalization.
 Features were extracted with the help of a **Tensorflow Tokenizer**.
-Due to a lack of comprehensiveness in the train/validation sets, and a biased test dataset with only 15 unique, more descriptive texts than train/validation, poor test performance was achieved.
+Due to a lack of sample descriptiveness of the train/validation sets, and a biased test dataset with only 15 unique, more descriptive texts than train/validation, poor test performance was achieved.

 <details>
 <summary><b>Results:</b></summary>